joncox123/ForkCal/README.md

 python3 forkcal.py

 ## Credits and License
-Developed by joncox123.
+Developed by joncox123 using Claude AI.
 All rights reserved.